rhjacobsen/CN_workshops/Workshops/5/README.md

 >
 > ```

 When we look at DNK-1's route table you should be able to see 70.0.1.1.
 But if you look in RUS-1's route table, you should not see 20.0.1.1.
-Lets fix that by adding the OSPF routes to BGP
+Lets fix that by adding the OSPF routes to BGP.
+The configuration in DNK-1 should be extended with:

 ```
 router bgp 65001
   redistribute ospf
   neighbor 172.16.1.2 route-map deu1 in

 route-map deu1 permit 10
     set local-preference 222
 ```